0.0

 00.0 ℃

-Today's UV index in Tucson, United States will be up to 3.5, indicating moderate risk of harm from the sun's UV rays for the average person.
-Check our tips for today to make sure you're safe in the sun.
+Today's UV index in Tucson, United States will be up to 7, indicating a high level of sun exposure for the average person.
+Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

-Tucson experiences two main weather seasons: a hot, dry summer and a mild, pleasant winter.
-In summer (June to September), temperatures can soar above 37 °C (100 °F) with low humidity, while winter (December to February) brings milder temperatures, averaging around 20 °C (68 °F) during the day.
-Spring and fall are transitional seasons, characterized by warm days and cool nights.
+Tucson has two main seasons: a hot, dry summer and a mild, wet winter.
+Summer temperatures can exceed 100°F (38°C), while winter temperatures rarely drop below freezing.
+Spring and fall are characterized by warm days and cool nights.

-The chart above displays the Shortwave Radiation Sum (MJ/m²) for each day of the last year in Tucson.
+The chart below displays the average Shortwave Radiation Sum (MJ/m²) for each month of the last year in Tucson.
 It's designed to provide you with a better understanding of the yearly weather and sun exposure.